thibaudcolas/draftail.org/docs/API.md

 ## Managing focus

 The `DraftailEditor` has a `focus()` API [like that of Draft.js](https://draftjs.org/docs/advanced-topics-managing-focus.html#content).
 Use it to imperatively move focus to the editor.
+There are also `onFocus` and `onBlur` props to hook into the editor’s focus lifecycle, for example for [form validation](FormValidation.md).

 ## Content format identifiers